 My approach to public philosophy is informed by my commitment to praxis, combining philosophical theory and practice to work toward positive change in the world.
 Since 2000, I have participated in and/or founded several philosophy outreach programs (in the form of community-based research projects, philosophy classes, discussion groups, curricula for use by teachers, and related activities) for K-12 schools, retirement communities, prisons, and a variety of community groups.
 These programs include the Salisbury University ECI Program, Philosophical Horizons (Memphis, TN), the UNC-Chapel Hill Philosophy Outreach Program, and Philosophical Ethics in Early Childhood (PA and CA, USA, and Verona, Italy).

 I currently serve as President of the Public Philosophy Network, and, previously, as President of the Philosophy Learning and Teaching Organization (PLATO), a national non-profit organization that supports the introduction of philosophy and dialogical education in K-12 classrooms.
 In this role, I support students, teachers, and administrators in their efforts to practice philosophy in schools.

-In addition, I am founding editor of Precollege Philosophy and Public Practice, a peer-reviewed, open-access journal for research on precollege and public-facing philosophy, and have published several public-focused articles on topics in ethics education, child development, and philosophy for children/pre-college philosophy:
+In addition, I am founding editor of Precollege Philosophy and Public Practice, a peer-reviewed, open-access journal for research on precollege and public-facing philosophy, and have published several public-focused articles and interviews on topics in ethics education, child development, and philosophy for children/pre-college philosophy: